IBM/model-evaluation-workbench/README.md

 - Import the dataset1.
 Model will get trained using the dataset provided.
 ![](Images/NLC1_UploadTraining_dataset.png)

+- Follow the above same steps for training the second NLC model using the dataset2.

 ## 3. Deploy the application to the IBM Cloud